Jessica-Lee1424/react-portfolio/README.md

 # React Portfolio
-Using API Keys to get weather in various cities
+Using React to put together the work we've done in class so far.
 ## Table of Contents
 - [License](#license)
 - [Description](#description)